 A quick look on Amazon.com and you will find grow lights from $28.99 to $115.00

-All the items to start your garden can be obtained online, at your local plant nursery, or even some grocery stores.
+All the items to start your urban garden can be obtained online, at your local plant nursery, or even at some grocery stores.

-What herbs to choose for your indoor garden?
+What herbs to choose for your indoor urban garden?

-Herbs are easy to grow indoors.
+Herbs are easy to grow in indoor urban gardens.
 The question is what herbs you want, and that depends on your needs.
-Are you growing for food, aromatic or the aesthetic beauty of the greenery in the middle of the city?
+Are you growing for food, aromatic, or the aesthetic beauty of the greenery in the middle of the city?
 Spoiler alert…it doesn’t matter because herbs will fulfill all those needs.

 Here are 9 herbs to get you started: